Overview of the SBE Series

 - International Federation of Consulting Engineers, www.fidic.org

-The SBE conference series is now the pre-eminent international conference series on sustainable building and construction.
-The series is held on a three-year cycle with planning and preparation in year 1, national/regional conferences in year 2 and a single global event held in year 3.
+The SBE series is held on held on a three-year cycle with planning and preparation in year 1, national/regional conferences held in year 2 and a single global event held in year 3.

 The series places a core emphasis on peer-reviewed papers, presentations of regional policy papers, displays of pre-evaluated projects and a small number of high-quality commercial exhibits.
 These events also provide fast-track inclusion of the best technical papers from national/regional conferences into the global event, as well as registration policies designed to encourage the attendance of students and delegates from developing countries.